MileHacker Logo

 • Limited dedicated bicycle lanes.
 Cyclists share roads with vehicles.

 • Safety Precautions: Wear a Helmet.
-Use lights if cycling at dusk or night.
+Have lights on if cycling at dusk or night.

 • Be highly aware of traffic, especially on main roads.
 Stay to the left side.